Tilton on the Hill: Quarrying

 The main visible remains of the quarry operation are the final gullet on the west side (dating from 1950) near Halstead House, the tipping dock, the supports of the former Bailey bridge and traces of the lorry road leading to it.

 Helicopter crash

-In 1999, a lynx helicopter on a training flight from Dishforth Yorkshire crashed killing 3 of the four people on board.
-The aircraft had had problems before the accident and the families claimed the specific aircraft had had a history of failures.
+In 1999, an army Lynx helicopter on a training flight from Dishforth Airfield in North Yorkshire crashed, killing 3 of the four people on board.
+The aircraft had had problems before the accident, and the families claimed the specific aircraft had had a history of failures.
 In 2018, a memorial flight of four Lynx helicopters flew over the site.